-- Dating Violence: Violence committed by a person who is or has been in a social relationship of a romantic or intimate nature with the victim. - i.
+• Dating Violence: Violence committed by a person who is or has been in a social relationship of a romantic or intimate nature with the victim.

+- i.
 The existence of such a relationship shall be based on the reporting party's statement and with consideration of the length of the relationship, the type of relationship, and the frequency of interaction between the persons involved in the relationship. - ii.
-For the purposes of this definitioniii.
-For the purposes of complying with the requirements of this section and §668.41, any incident meeting this definition is considered a crime for the purposes of Clery Act reporting.
+For the purposes of this definition-